FrancKINANI/IMessenger/README.md

 ## Architecture

-The application follows the **MVVM (Model-View-ViewModel)** architectural pattern to ensure separation of concerns, testability, and maintainability.
+The application follows the **MVVM (Model-View-ViewModel)** architectural pattern combined with the **Single Activity Architecture** recommended by Google.
+This ensures a robust, testable, and maintainable codebase.

+-   **Single Activity**: `MainActivity` serves as the entry point and container for the entire application, hosting various Fragments via the Navigation Component.
+-   **Navigation Component**: Manages app navigation, including the back stack, deep linking, and fragment transitions with animations.
 -   **Model**: Represents the data and business logic (e.g., `User`, `ChatMessage`, `Group`).
--   **View**: UI components (Activities, Fragments) that observe the ViewModel and update the UI.
+-   **View**: UI components (Fragments) that observe the ViewModel and update the UI.
 -   **ViewModel**: Acts as a bridge between the View and the Repository, holding UI-related data and handling logic.
 -   **Repository**: Manages data operations, abstracting the data sources (Firebase Firestore, Auth).